We offer a mix of ensuite rooms and bedrooms with shared bathrooms in Furness.

 How big are the beds?

-All beds in the Standard accommodation are longer than normal singles, measuring 2100x900mm.
+All bedrooms with shared bathrooms are longer than normal singles, measuring 2100x900mm.

-The majority of beds in the Superior Ensuite accommodation are regular single size - 1900x900mm, though some are also the longer variation.
+The majority of beds in the ensuite accommodation are regular single size - 1900x900mm, though some are also the longer variation.
+Please let us know when you apply if you would benefit from a long bed.

 If you need to buy longer bedding we find a quick Google search and well known online retailers can supply them.